MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 - Open Napari.
 Keep the terminal opened, it provides lots of information.
 - Before starting, make sure that no layer is currently open.
 You can clear your viewer with the `Clear layers` button.
 - Drag'n'drop your image into the Napari viewer.
 It should show up in the left column.
 - Click the `Split channels` button to separate the brightfield and the fluo on two different layers.
-Now, you should have two layers named "brightfield" and "yfp".
+Now, you should have two layers named "brightfield" and "fluo-spots".
 - To segment yeast cells, click the `Segment cells` button.
 The interface will certainly freeze during a few seconds (~10/30s).
 A new layer should appear, containing a value of intensity for each individual cell.
-- Click on the `Segment YFP spots` button.
+- Click on the `Segment spots` button.
 This is a pretty fast operation.
 A new layer containing spots just appeared.
 Spots are represented as small white dots.
 You can change that in the layer's settings you struggle controling the result.
 - Finally, you can use the `Extract stats` button to create a JSON file.
 This file will automatically be opened in your default text editor, but it is a __temporary file__, which means that it is not saved anywhere and will get lost if you don't save it yourself.
 - Once you are done, you can press the `Clear layers` button again and pass to your next image, repeating the previous steps.